Wok & Skillet

 ingredients for thai red curry paste

-Pulse it a few times, then slowly add about a tablespoon of water at a time to blend the ingredients to a paste.
-I typically use between ½ cup to ¾ cup of water for each batch.
+Pulse the mixture a few times to break everything down, then add water gradually, about a tablespoon at a time, until the ingredients blend into a thick, cohesive paste.
+I usually use ½ to ¾ cup of water, depending on the blender.

 Would you like to save this?